 The constraint usually isn’t obvious (or someone would have solved it already).
 You can easily see symptoms of the constraint.
 Many managers spend a lot of time dealing with these symptoms without ever discovering the constraint itself.
 Don’t be like those other managers.

 If you apply the Theory of Constraints methodology to your company to find your organization’s constraint, you can get three main benefits:

-- you can avoiding a whole wack of potential ‘improvements’ that won’t help the overall system
+- avoid a whole wack of potential ‘improvements’ that won’t help the overall system

-- you avoid wasting time trying to fix symptoms
+- avoid wasting time trying to fix symptoms

-- you can zero in on the area that is most likely to benefit from improvement and focus your efforts there
+- zero in on the area that is most likely to benefit from improvement and focus your efforts there

 The Theory of Constraints processes and tools are thorough.
 If you follow the steps, you have a high probability of successfully identifying your constraint and discovering a way to improve it.

 The five focusing steps of the Theory of Constraints

 Entire books have been written about the Theory of Constraints but we’ll just cover the basics here.
 I’ll give you some reading recommendations at the end of the post.